 How to implement gamification in the virtual classroom?

 First, we have to focus on one problem (for example, the problem with discipline in the virtual classroom).
 This problem has different aspects.
 Here’s one of them: teachers often report that it’s hard to teach the students to use the function of raising their hand.
 This interrupts the learning process because:

 It destroys discipline and everyone in the room starts talking.

 If they prohibit everyone from talking by turning off their microphones, then they will lose interest because they feel isolated as a result of not receiving any attention.

 How can gamification help us solve this problem?
 Let‘s use PBL.
 Let‘s introduce a point for every appropriate use of the “raise hand“ button.
 Make sure that every person who correctly uses this button gets a point immediately.
-For example, in VEDAMO you can have a separate page on the whiteboard with the names of your students and their point totals next to them.
+For example, in VEDAMO you can have a separate page on the online whiteboard with the names of your students and their point totals next to them.
 At the end of every lesson the person who has accumulated the most points gets a badge – this can be an appropriate image from the object gallery (for example, a star, smiley face, etc.).
 If you work with VEDAMO this badge can be placed next to the student’s name in the list of the course participants on the whiteboard; in this way it will stand out from the rest of the group.

 We can say the following about this technique: the more often you participate in a lesson in an appropriate way, the more likely you are to be rewarded.
 We clearly define the behavior for which you will be rewarded.
 You need to actively participate in class and you have to behave properly.
 On the other hand, if you are passive, you won’t get an opportunity to earn a point.
 If you are active, but you don’t use the “raise hand“ button, you still won’t get a point.
 After a while you’ll see that other participants are racking up points, and most likely, you’ll want the same for yourself.